rzeigler/sifted/doc/types.md

 ## Key

 A tagged sum representing a lookup step in the context zipper object.
-This is either a `Field` indicating an object lookup or an `Index` indicating an array lookup.
+This is either a `Field` indicating an object property lookup or an `Index` indicating an array index lookup.

 ## Context
 `Context = Root | Derived Context Key`